GroupProject2020/Ovito/doc/python/introduction/rendering.rst

     >>> vp.camera_dir = (2, 3, -3)
     >>> vp.fov = math.radians(60.0)

-As known from the graphical OVITO program, there exist various viewport types such as ``TOP``, ``FRONT``, ``PERSPECTIVE``, etc.
+As known from the interactive OVITO program, there exist various standard viewport types such as ``TOP``, ``FRONT``, etc.
-The ``PERSPECTIVE`` and ``ORTHO`` viewport types allow you to freely orient the camera in space and are usually what you want.
-Don't forget to set the viewport type first before setting up the camera as demonstrated in the example above.
-That's because changing the viewport type will reset the camera to a default orientation.
+The ``PERSPECTIVE`` and ``ORTHO`` viewport types allow you to freely orient the camera in space and are usually what you need in a Python script.
+Don't forget to set the viewport type first before configuring any other camera-related parameters.

-The ``PERSPECTIVE`` viewport type uses a perspective projection, and you specify the field of view (:py:attr:`~ovito.vis.Viewport.fov`) as an angle (measured vertically).
-The ``ORTHO`` viewport type uses a parallel projection; then the :py:attr:`~ovito.vis.Viewport.fov` parameter specifies the size of the visible area in the vertical direction in length units.
-You can call the :py:meth:`Viewport.zoom_all() <ovito.vis.Viewport.zoom_all>` method to let OVITO choose a reasonable camera zoom and position such that all objects are completely visible.
+That's because changing the viewport type will reset the camera orientation to a default value.

-OVITO's graphical user interface defines four standard viewports.
-You can access and manipulate them from a script via the :py:attr:`dataset.viewports <ovito.DataSet.viewports>` list.
+The ``PERSPECTIVE`` viewport type selects a perspective projection, and you can control the vertical field of view by setting the :py:attr:`~ovito.vis.Viewport.fov` parameter to the desired angle.
+The ``ORTHO`` viewport type uses a parallel projection; In this case, the :py:attr:`~ovito.vis.Viewport.fov` parameter specifies the vertical size of the visible area in units of length.
+Optionally, you can call the :py:meth:`Viewport.zoom_all() <ovito.vis.Viewport.zoom_all>` method to let OVITO automatically choose a reasonable camera zoom and position such that all objects become completely visible.

 -----------------------------------
 Rendering